terraform-docs/terraform-docs/README.md

 ## Maintenance

-This project is no longer maintained by Segment.
+This project was origanially developed by [Segment](https://github.com/segmentio/) but now is no longer maintained by them.
 Instead, [Martin Etmajer](https://github.com/metmajer) from [GetCloudnative](https://github.com/getcloudnative) and [Khosrow Moossavi](https://github.com/khos2ow) from [CloudOps](https://github.com/cloudops) are maintaining the project with help from these awesome [contributors](AUTHORS).
 Note that maintainers are unaffiliated with Segment.

 ## License